Britain's FTSE retreats from 2-week high, miners weigh

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Reporting by Atul Prakash; Editing by Mark Heinrich)
+(Reporting by Atul Prakash; Editing by Keith Weir)